Money Moves Teens & Young Adults Should Make

 Invest in your future

 It’s never too early to start investing in your future.
 Making wise investment decisions can help you build wealth and reach your long-term financial goals faster.

 When it comes to investing, there are a number of great ways to get started!
 The most common investments for teens include custodial accounts, college savings plans, and retirement accounts.
 The great news is that you don’t need a bunch of money to get started and being young is a huge advantage when it comes to investing.
 Thanks to the magic of compound interest, making small (but smart) contributions at an early age can add up to a bigger impact later.
 Good investing is about time in the market, not timing the market, so don’t get caught up in the latest trends because you believe it will make you rich overnight; choose reputable investment companies such as Charles Schwab, TD Ameritrade, and other companies that focus on long-term returns.

 Note: Investing can be risky.
 Be sure to talk to a parent or guardian before making any investments.

 Investing isn’t just about buying stocks or putting your money in savings accounts.
 It can also mean buying items that will last longer over things you might only use for a little while.
-Here are a few examples: purchasing better quality clothes and shoes; using a water filter over buying single-use plastic bottles; and buying items in bulk over singles, which saves you money.
-All of these are investments, too.
+Here are a few examples - all of these are investments, too:

 Now that you know the seven money moves any young person should make, it’s time to get started!
-Let us know what money moves you are starting with by texting #Hello to 33-55-77, and be sure to check out our other financial literacy resources!
+Let us know what money moves you are starting with by texting #Jobs to 33-55-77 (click here to have the text message set up for you), and be sure to check out our other money management resources!